ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>A chance of showers and thunderstorms before 1pm, then a chance of showers and thunderstorms.
 Partly sunny, with a high near
-         87. South wind 7 to 10 mph, with gusts as high as 18 mph.<br></div>
+         87. South wind 7 to 10 mph, with gusts as high as 18 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">